alexVpenev/studenthousing-app/README.md

 # studenthousing-app
-One of the first school projects that I made, that helped me understand OOP and made me use and understand GIT.
+One of the first school projects I made, that helped me understand the concept of OOP and made me use and understand the idea of GIT for the first time. imported from my school's gitlab